Table of Contents

 Porter-Cable C2002-WK Compressor – It is very compact, with a stellar Porter Cable brand reputation for superb durability and quality.
 Its output will fit most in-house tasks you require, and its design is extremely useful for carry around the house.
 Just follow closely to the manufacturers’ manual, and you’ll find no problem using this compressor.
 Combine with a very affordable price range, this Porter Cable C2002 is just the best value for money compressor for your choice.

 2) Air Tool Guy’s choice compressor

 It is the Makita MAC700 Big Bore 2.0 HP.
-Different from the Porter Cable choice above, this Makita MAC700 is a bit heavier, but the nicely design handle bar greatly minimizes this problem.
-Its power output has a higher range than that of Porter Cable C2002, making it a good fit for both handyman and a small little workshop.
+Different from the Porter Cable choice above, this Makita MAC700 is a bit heavier, but the nice design handle bar greatly minimizes this problem.
+Its power output has a higher range than that of Porter Cable C2002, making it a good fit for both the handyman and small little workshop.
 The Big Bore unique design ensures great power and durability, while maintaining a relatively low noise for your easy working environment.
-That’s why, Makita MAC700 is the Air Tool Guy’s choice air compressor.
+That’s why Makita MAC700 is the Air Tool Guy’s choice air compressor.

 Air Compressor Buying Guide

 Industrial-grade compressors are usually of the stationary type and of the two stage compressor type with twin pistons and greater pressure per square inch (PSI).
 They’re huge pieces of equipment designed for placement in garages or workshops.
 These heavy-duty models have high horsepower (HP) or cubic feet of air per minute (CFM) rates with humongous storage tanks that enable usage for long periods of time in an uninterrupted fashion.
 They’re typically designed vertically in order to save space since they’re so huge otherwise and a horizontal design would eat up more space than an old-timey computer mainframe.